 Along with treatment recommendations for medical professionals, the foundation offers the rest of us very clear "do's and don'ts" in an effort to prevent damage that can be caused by our misguided attempts to manually clean out earwax.

-"Earwax is a natural and protective substance that rarely needs to be removed unless a patient is having symptoms of a blockage," says Amy Vu, a physician assistant with Sharp Rees-Stealy Urgent Care.
+"Earwax is a natural and protective substance that rarely needs to be removed unless a patient is having symptoms of a blockage," says Dr. Brent Driskill, a board-certified otolaryngologist affiliated with Sharp Community Medical Group.

 In fact, our bodies produce earwax to clean and protect our ears from dirt and dust.
 When small matter makes its way into our ears, the wax "traps" the debris so that it doesn't travel farther into our ear canals.
 As we chew and talk, the movement of our jaw causes the earwax to move toward the ear's opening so that it can naturally flake off or wash out as a part of regular bathing.